Tell Me an Ending by Jo Harkin

 The characters are diverse and each one becomes more intelligently developed as the story builds.
 Some characters resonated with me more than others.
 Psychologist Dr Noor Ali for instance was a character with substance and one that was deeply layered from the beginning of the book.
 There was more to Noor than met the eye, which is why she was so intriguing to me.

 What I liked about all the characters was that we readers hear the story from their point of view.
 With so many characters and different stories to tell, Jo managed to capture each voice distinctly.
-It almost felt at times that I was reading interconnected short stories, which I really liked.
+It almost felt at times that I was reading interconnected short stories.

 Smartly constructed, each chapter ends with a line that will drive readers to the next chapter, creating an inner excitement and compelling you to read on and find out what’s going to happen next.